Editor’s note: This story originally ran Jan. 26, 2022 and was updated June 26, 2023.

-Body mass index (BMI) is a calculation made by dividing a person’s weight in kilograms by the square of their height in meters.
-Don’t try to do the math—there are lots of BMI calculators online.
+Body mass index (BMI) has long been a way doctors determine if a person is at a healthy weight—you divide weight in kilograms by the square of height in meters.
+(Or just use one of many BMI calculators online.)

-BMI is an important piece of information but not the be-all and end-all of health, says UNC Health family medicine physician Sarah Ruff, MD.
+This recognizes that BMI can be helpful information but needs more context, says UNC Health family medicine physician Sarah Ruff, MD.

 “BMI is like a vital sign that doctors use,” Dr. Ruff says.
 “And while I think it is a useful tool, there are so many factors that it doesn’t take into account.”